greydanus/flowchart/README.md

 {"nodes":{"Start":"Decision Point"},"edges":{"Start":{"Start":["Q1","Q2"]},"Q5":{"Yes":["Deny"],"No":["Q4"]},"Q4":{"No":["Approve"],"Yes":["Deny"]},"Q3":{"Yes":["Approve"],"No":["Deny"]},"Q1":{"No":["Deny"],"Yes":["Q5"]},"Q2":{"Yes":["Q3"],"No":["Deny"]}},"terminal_nodes":{"Approve":"Yes","Deny":"No"}}
 ```

 You can also input custom questions and boolean expressions.
-Here is an example for the question "Should I bring an umbrella":
+Here is an example for the question "Should I bring an umbrella?":
 ```bash
 python flowchart.py --data '{"Q1": "Is it raining?", "Q2": "Am I wearing a raincoat?", "Q3": "Am I walking to work?", "Q4": "Are there places to shelter?", "logic": "(Q1 and Q3) or (not Q2 and not Q4)"}'
 ```